VladDBA/MalduinoScripts/README.md

 #Scripts
 1. [Simple Wallpaper Changer](Scripts/SimpleWallpaperChanger)
    * Opens the run menu and calls Internet Explorer (the browser can be changed by replacing iexplore with firefox or chrome in the script) passing a link to an image on imgur (link can be replaced with whatever image you need/want)
-   * waits 2.6 seconds for the image to load (delay may vary depending on machine and connection speed)
+   * Waits 2.6 seconds for the image to load (delay may vary depending on machine and connection speed)
-   * saves the image as 1hack.jpg to C:\Users\CurrentUser\Pictures
+   * Saves the image as 1hack.jpg to C:\Users\CurrentUser\Pictures
-   * closes Internet Explorer
+   * Closes Internet Explorer
-   * opens hack1.jpg in Paint
+   * Opens hack1.jpg in Paint
-   * opens Paint's file menu and sets hack1.jpg as the background image
+   * Opens Paint's file menu and sets hack1.jpg as the background image
    * Closes Paint and displays the Desktop
-   * total runtime (based on sum(delay)) - 8.26 seconds
+   * Total runtime (based on sum(delay)) - 8.26 seconds

 2. [Simple Wallpaper Changer via PowerShell](Scripts/SimpleWallpaperChangerPS)
  Requirements: